 Today, Milwaukee’s bungalow-style homes are becoming popular again, as buyers are becoming interested in affordable homes with a smaller footprint.
 Most bungalows we inspect were built with love and care and maintain their style and functionality year after year.

 At Towne & Country, we are passionate about helping people in Milwaukee and surrounding communities understand and care for their historic homes.
-Inspector Scott McLean, a member of the Wisconsin Historical Society, is passionate about historic home preservation and can provide the unique insight necessary during an inspection of a historic home.
+Inspector Scot McLean, a member of the Wisconsin Historical Society, is passionate about historic home preservation and can provide the unique insight necessary during an inspection of a historic home.

 If you’re planning to buy or sell a bungalow-style home in Milwaukee, give Towne & Country a call when it’s time to schedule your inspection.
 We are the region’s experts in historic home inspections and can help you know everything you need to about your unique home.